Arlington National Cemetery Fast Facts

 The tomb has the following words inscribed: Here rests in honored glory An American Soldier Known but to God.

-The Tomb is guarded 24 hours a day, 365 days per year by volunteer members of 3rd US Infantry Regiment (The Old Guard), in full dress uniform carrying M-14 rifles.
+The Tomb is guarded 24 hours a day, everyday of the year, by volunteer members of the 3rd US Infantry Regiment (The Old Guard), in full dress uniform carrying M-14 rifles.

 Timeline: